ryanblakeley/bot-disclosure-law/README.md

 Any bot that is proven to be acting without an appropriate label should be immediately shut down.
 Humans who may have been affected should be notified of the mislabeled activity.

 **TODO: expand on possible penalities**

+## Exceptions

+There are times when someone may want to subject themself to **willful blindness**.
+For instance, a participant in a Turing test would want to not know before hand whether they were talking to a bot or human.
+An exception waiver might be a good idea for such cases.
+However, these waivers should be for specific interactions or events and not for things like general user agreements that apply for an extended duration.

+**TODO**